baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 outline in the next step.
 [Adafruit has good description on how to use a console cable][20].

-# Step 3: Configure your WiFi - DONE
+# Step 3: Configure your WiFi
 Unplug your SD Card reader and plug it back in and this will mount the Raspbian image on your Linux box.
 The `df -h` command will show you the device being used, the mount point, and memory used/available.